ONTARIO SECURITIES COMMISSION

 11.1 Compensation.
 Panel members will be compensated for their time and effort in meeting the Panel’s mandate according to a remuneration schedule to be fixed by the Commission from time to time and attached as Schedule A to these Terms of Reference.

 11.2 Process.
-Panel members shall keep records of their meeting attendance and preparation activities and submit invoices for approval (up to the maximum identified in Schedule A) to the Office of the Investor for reimbursement.
+Panel members shall keep records of their meeting attendance and preparation activities and submit invoices for approval (up to the maximum identified in Schedule A) to the Invesetor Office for reimbursement.
 All remuneration shall be paid to members personally.

 11.3 Other expenses.
 Any other expenses not specifically identified (including meals associated with meetings) may be reimbursed if incurred in connection with activities undertaken at the request of the Commission and by prior approval by the Investor Office.
 These expenses shall be reimbursed according to Part XIII: Expense Reimbursement of the Commission’s Financial Policies in effect from time to time.